peterpoppeGitHub/peterpoppeGitHub/README.md

 - 👋 Hi, I’m Peter
 - 👀 I’m interested in data crunching and preparing and cleaning data for reporting
-- 🌱 I’m currently working with python, bigquery, google data studio, Postgress database
+- 🌱 I’m currently working with python, bigquery, google data studio and Postgresql
-- 📫 How to reach me peter.midica@gmail.com
+- 📫 Reach me peter.midica@gmail.com

 <!---
 peterpoppeGitHub/peterpoppeGitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.